vinhnx/Ciapre-Xcode-theme/README.md

 **[NEW!]** **Automatically**

 > Now intergrated with the all new Xcode Package Manager [Alcatraz](https://github.com/mneorr/Alcatraz).
-   After having it successfully installed, just search for `Ciapre` -> check the checkmark button -> restart Xcode -> Profit :octocat:
+Just search for `Ciapre` -> check the checkmark button -> restart Xcode -> Profit :octocat:

 **Manually**